SOC 1 & SOC 3 standards

 Here’s a quick comparison of SAT approaches, using ISO 27001 compliance as an example:

 So, if your security awareness training still feels like a boring checkbox task, it’s time to rethink it.
-Your people deserve better – and your security depends on it.
+Your people deserve better, and your security depends on it.

 With the overwhelming frequency of cybersecurity attacks, employees are constantly faced with new threats (whether they’re aware of them or not).
 Fortunately, the modern workforce has a baseline understanding of cybersecurity, but without the right SAT program, cybersecurity knowledge can only go so far.

-This is reflected in a recent Statista report, which showed 45% of employees worldwide participated in computer-based training, 37% took part in in-person cybersecurity training, and 34% engaged in online training sessions.
 This indicates a significant interest among employees in security awareness training, regardless of whether their company provides it or not.
 The willingness is clearly there, but that can only get a company so far if they’re unsure which SAT is suitable for their organization.

 In addition, the wrong SAT program will inevitably dim the initial willingness and feel punitive, time-consuming and irrelevant, costing you valuable time, resources and money.
 So, what’s the solution?
 A needed shift away from traditional SAT programs.
+That shift means focusing on programs that not only raise awareness but change behavior.

 Best Practices for Effective Security Awareness Training in the Workplace